A bit of backstory when I first started developing React Native apps, I found there weren’t

 on to the next and will stop running at the current stage.
 The stages defined first such

-run before stages defined later such as publish
+as pre and test run before stages defined later such as publish.

 future jobs (in this pipeline).
 Gitlab CI injects some